ETS-Android1/Maths-Vision/README.md

 # Maths-Vision
-Freelancing Project : It is an android application which manage the records and data of a coaching classes
+Freelancing Project : It is an android application which manage the records and data of a coaching classes.

+This app is used to handle all the type of necessary data of a coaching class whose name is Maths Vision.

+## Application Screenshots :-

 <img src="screenshots/1.jpg" height="400" width="250">